← Back to BlogHealth

 6 Main Causes of Gastritis

-- Foreign body ingestion — hairballs, thread, grass
+- Foreign body ingestion — hairballs, thread, grass, you name it

-- Food allergy or intolerance (protein source is the most common trigger)
+- Food allergy or intolerance — protein source is the most common culprit

 - Toxin buildup from kidney or liver disease

-- Helicobacter infection (clinical significance in cats still debated)
+- Helicobacter infection (its clinical significance in cats is still debated)

 7-Day Dietary Recovery Plan